Alternative Education Programs

 - Focus: The Tidewater Regional Alternative Educational Program is an academic program for students in grades 6-12.
 A core curriculum of English, social studies, math and science are linked to the Standards of Learning (SOL’s) as established by the Virginia Department of Education.
 Credit-bearing classes, GED instruction and literacy remediation provide a continuum of educational options to the student.
 Elective courses are available as part of a state approved computer-based curriculum.
 Students receive daily social skills training.
 This training is provided in a group setting and utilizes the Skillstreaming Curriculum.
 Students are required to model, practice, and role-play a range of pro-social skill behaviors that will help them to successfully reintegrate to the regular school setting or community.

-- Contact: Ronald Fairheart, Executive Director
+- Contact: Donald Fairheart, Executive Director

 Southeastern Cooperative Educational Program